-In the first semester students have to take one core course in the field of Political Theory and the course State of the Art of Political Science.
+In the first semester students have to take one core course in the field of Public Policy and Governance and the course Portfolio Political Science.
 Both courses combine a broad engagement with core questions of politics with in-depth study of a particular contemporary theme from a sub-disciplinary perspective.
 Students study in groups of four to five students.
-Subsequently students also choose two relevant electives from a list of approximately 20 electives (topics change every academic year).
+Subsequently students also choose two relevant electives from a list of electives (topics change every academic year).

-In the second semester students select a research project (30 ECTS credits) on a topic relevant to the field of Public Policy and Governance.
+In the second semester students select a research project (24 ECTS credits) on a topic relevant to the field of Public Policy and Governance.

 The final Master's thesis is a report on primary or secondary research carried out by the student as part of the research project.
 The thesis should be between 10,000 and 16,000 words long.